Radionuclides · 2024

 +Is there Uranium in Long Beach, CA tap water?

-Yes — Long Beach, CA's 2024 Consumer Confidence Report lists Uranium at 0–3 pCi/L. Long Beach, CA's 2024 Consumer Confidence Report shows Uranium at or above the federal limit (0.43 pCi/L Public health goal).
-Measured value is 7.0× the threshold.
+Yes — Long Beach, CA's 2024 Consumer Confidence Report lists Uranium at 0–3 pCi/L. Long Beach, CA's 2024 report shows Uranium detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Uranium in drinking water?